RacheliBlass512/DNA-Analyzer/README.md

 * **Command** is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.

-in my code - the class  `Command` implements that stand-alone object. each class that inherits from the Command class must implement the `execute()` method. so that - in order to execute any command you can simply call the `execute()` method :happy:
+in my code - the class  `Command` implements that stand-alone object. each class that inherits from the Command class must implement the `execute()` method. so that - in order to execute any command you can simply call the `execute()` method :smile:

 * **Decorator** is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.